w3c/wai-website/pages/fundamentals/introduction/video-introduction/index.de.md

 title: "Video-Einführung in Web-Accessibility und W3C-Standards"
 nav_title: "Video-Einführung"
 lang: de
+last_updated: 2024-01-29

+translation:
-last_updated: 2024-01-29   # Keep the date of the English version
+  last_updated: 2021-05-13  # Put the date of this translation YYYY-MM-DD (with month in the middle)

 translators:
   - name: "Sandra Kallmeyer"